Create a sink connector by Lenses.io from Apache Kafka® to MongoDB

 -

-If you have a topic named students
+If the Kafka topic students

-{"name":"carlo", "age": 77}
+{"name": "carlo", "age": 77}

-{"name":"lucy", "age": 55}
+{"name": "lucy", "age": 55}

-{"name":"carlo", "age": 33}
+{"name": "carlo", "age": 33}

 :